phalcon-orphanage/docs/en/db-models-events.md

 <a name='profiling-sql-statements'></a>
 ## Profiling SQL Statements
-Thanks to `Phalcon\Db`, the underlying component of `Phalcon\Mvc\Model`, it's possible to profile the SQL statements generated by the ORM in order to analyze the performance of database operations.
+Thanks to [Phalcon\Db](api/Phalcon_Db), the underlying component of [Phalcon\Mvc\Model](api/Phalcon_Mvc_Model), it's possible to profile the SQL statements generated by the ORM in order to analyze the performance of database operations.
 With this you can diagnose performance problems and to discover bottlenecks.

 ```php
 <?php